Kosola House

 The group may choose a special theme on which the story will focus.
 For example:

-2. Fatherland’s turbulent years: the story guide will talk about, among other things, the days before Finland’s independence when the Kosola House served as a jaeger post and a place to hide weapons.
-In the turbulent early years of independence, with the advent of the Lapua Movement, the house was a focal point on the nation’s political map known to all contemporaries.
+2. Fatherland’s turbulent years: Period of Russian oppression in Finland and the days before Finland’s independence, when the Kosola House served as a jaeger post and a place to hide weapons.
+In the turbulent early years of independence, with the advent of the anti-communist Lapua Movement, the house was a focal point on the nation’s political map known to all contemporaries.
 What kind of man was the most famous resident of the house, Vihtori Kosola, and what kind of life did Vihtori and his wife Eelin lead in Kosola?

-3. Spiritual life: the story guide will talk about, among other things, Vihtori Kosola as a young boy attending confirmation school and his spiritual experiences as a ‘behind-bars jaeger’ in St. Petersburg, the decades of the Kosola House as headquarters of the Awakening movement, and about the volunteer ‘carpenter Christians’ in the neighbouring eastern countries.
+3. Spiritual life: Vihtori Kosola as a young boy attending confirmation school and his spiritual experiences as a ‘behind-bars jaeger’ in St. Petersburg.
+The decades of the Kosola House as headquarters of the Awakening movement, and about the volunteer ‘carpenter Christians’ in the neighbouring eastern countries.

-4. Kosola House as a building heritage site: the story guide will talk about examining the building history of the house, about the causes of the damage detected in the house structures and the methods used to repair them, as well as about traditional, organic building materials.
+4. Kosola House as a building heritage site: About examining the building history of the house, about the causes of the damage detected in the house structures and the methods used to repair them, as well as about traditional, organic building materials.
 In connection with this theme, we will also take a peek at the unfinished section, where the restoration is still ongoing, in compliance with the safety instructions given.

 5. General presentation of the Kosola House and the personal history of its residents.